Engineering correlated disorder for tailored light scattering

-Until now, we have shown how different components of the angular distribution of the scattered intensity can be tuned with the $S_d$ and $L_c$ parameters.
-However, this concept can be taken further by directly engineering the probability density function of the disorder.
-This way, we are able to control both the diffuse background and the diffraction peaks.
-In other words, even without manipulating the correlation halo term (\textit{i.e.,} without controlling $L_c$), to produce specific noises (\textit{i.e.} $\epsilon$ functions), exotic scattered intensity distributions can be produced.
+Until now, we have shown how different components of the scattering angular distribution can be tuned with the $S_d$ and $L_c$ parameters, while keeping a Gaussian law for the perturbations.
+However, this concept can be taken further by directly engineering the probability density function of the perturbations.
+This way, we are able to design scattering patterns beyond Gaussian envelopes in Eq.~\ref{eq:la_formule}.
+In other words, even without manipulating the correlation halo term (\textit{i.e.,} without controlling $L_c$), designing specific noises (\textit{i.e.} $\epsilon$ functions), can produce tailored scattering patterns.

-This is exemplarily shown in the probability density function, plotted in Fig.~\ref{fig:scat_example}a), derived from:
+This is illustrated by the probability density function of Fig.~\ref{fig:scat_example}a), given by:

-The Fourier Transform of this function presents three triangular peaks (Fig.~\ref{fig:scat_example}b) with $q=3$).
-Indeed, the Fourier Transform of $(\sin(x)/x)^2$ is a triangular peak, and the $\cos$ term creates duplicate peaks centered around $k_x = \pm q$.
-As a consequence, for $q=3$, only diffraction orders at $k_x$ 0, -3 and +3 can be observed in the far field scattering pattern.
-Figure~\ref{fig:scat_example}c) demonstrates that this is indeed the case.
+The Fourier Transform of this function presents three triangular peaks (Fig.~\ref{fig:scat_example}b) with $q=3$ (blue) or $q=4$ (red)).
+Indeed, the Fourier Transform of $(\sin(x)/x)^2$ is a triangular peak centered at $k_x=0$, and the cosine term creates duplicate peaks centered around $k_x = \pm q$.
+As a consequence, for $q=3$ (resp. $q=4$), only diffraction peaks at $k_x=$ 0, -3 and +3 (resp.
+0, -4 and +4) can be observed in the scattering pattern.
+Figure~\ref{fig:scat_example}c) shows the scattering angular distribution of a structure created with this type of noise, demonstrating the extinction of all diffraction peaks except the chosen ones.

-It also shows that the intensity of the orders at -3 and +3 is 0.25, with the specular reflection intensity being 1.
-With this approach, it is impossible to reduce the energy in the specular reflection, as $\rho_{\epsilon}(\epsilon)$ must be positive.
+It also shows that the intensity of the remaining peaks is 0.25, with the specular reflection intensity being 1.
+With the approach presented here, it is impossible to reduce the energy in the specular reflection, as $\rho_{\epsilon}(\epsilon)$ must be positive.
 It is also impossible to design an asymmetric $I(k_x)$, as $\rho_{\epsilon}(\epsilon)$ must be real.
-However, in practice, the form factor of the individual nanostructures could be leveraged for additional control\cite{gralak2001morpho, boulenguez2012multiple}.
-Intensity patterns for other $q$ values are shown in the Supplementary Material.
+However, in practice, the form factor of the individual nanostructures could be leveraged for additional control \cite{gralak2001morpho, boulenguez2012multiple}.

+Similarly to the control of the PDF of $\epsilon$, it is possible to design new scattering patterns by tuning only the m-th neighbor distance noise $\Delta$.
+For instance, it is possible to choose specific $m$ values for which $\Delta_m$ is highly correlated, leading to different dominant $\cos(k_xmd)$ terms in Eq.\ref{eq:la_formule}.
+A simple way to do this is to create subgroups in the structure.
+One way to do this, is to define $c$, the number of subgroups, and then change the definition of the $\epsilon$ by introducing $\delta$ intermediate variables: